Virginia’s Youngkin, Miyares say they plan to challenge Biden’s coronavirus mandates

 Meanwhile, leaders in the House and Senate were rolling out or finalizing safety protocols for the 60-day General Assembly session that begins Wednesday.
 The House, which met remotely in regular session last year, and the Senate, which decamped to a conference space where they could socially distance, will meet in person in the Capitol this time.
 Legislators returned to the Capitol for a special session in August, when cases were far lower.

 Both chambers were making provisions for legislators to vote remotely if illness or exposure to the coronavirus forces them to isolate.
-Masks will be optional in the House as Republicans take control.
-A bipartisan group from the Senate, which has a narrow Democratic majority, was still working out its rules, but the upper chamber had plans to install a plexiglass panel in front of the dais where Lt.
+Masks and plastic desktop shields will be optional on the House floor as Republicans take control.
+A bipartisan group from the Senate, which has a narrow Democratic majority, was still working out its rules.
+The upper chamber was expected to keep in place the plastic booths built around each senator’s desk.
+There also were plans to add a plastic panel in front of the dais where Lt.
 Gov.-elect Winsome Sears (R) will preside because she has declined to disclose her vaccination status.

+Virginia commission urges policy changes to address inequity in the state’s economy, rural life, environment

 At the same time, plans were moving forward for large, indoor, mask-optional events celebrating Republicans’ return to power in Richmond, including an inauguration-night celebration with a band.